creamfinance/kubernetes-zfs-provisioner/README.md

 The second annotation that is available is `creamfinance.com/zfs-owner` which can be added to a pvc to set the ownership of the root folder.

+A third annotation `creamfinance.com/zfs-clone` can be specified to always clone the specified volume into a new volume, and destroy the clone and snapshot on pvc delete.

 ### Storage space
 The provisioner uses the `reflimit` and `refquota` ZFS attributes to limit storage space for volumes.
 The overProvision property in the storage class controls if reflimit is set or not, refquota is always set.